audreybenetti/audreybenetti/README.md

 ### Hi there, I'm Audrey!

 <p align="left">
-I'm a programming student in Brazil.<br>
+I'm a brazilian programming student.<br>
 Also almost an architect!
 I'm passionate about urban planning, technology and solving problems.<br><br>
 Currently studying Java and Kotlin at Let's Code.
 </p>